 Enhanced Care coverage will automatically take effect on May 1, 2021, for all British Columbians.

 You don’t need to do anything.
 You will see your full Enhanced Care savings on your next annual renewal after May 1, 2021.

 Many British Columbians are also eligible for a one-time, pro-rated refund for the difference between their current insurance policy and the new, lower-cost Enhanced Care rates for whatever length of time remains on their current insurance policy beyond May 1, 2021.

 What are Enhanced Care refunds?

-When Enhanced Care coverage takes effect on May 1, 2021, ICBC insurance will cost less.
-That means many British Columbians will be owed a one-time, pro-rated refund.
+Since Enhanced Care coverage took effect on May 1, 2021, ICBC insurance now costs less than before.
+That means many British Columbians are owed a one-time, pro-rated refund.